 The thing that was most impactful for Camille during her career and solidified her confidence as a woman in STEM came after she interviewed for a job following the birth of her son.
 When she learned that the role would require travel, she halted the interview process because of the baby.
 Later that day, a female vice president called her and said that being a woman was a benefit, not a hindrance.
 She encouraged Camille to come on board and do the best job she could.
 Camille rose to the challenge and succeeded.

 An Outspoken Problem Solver with a Knack for Safety

-Via her business, Better Safety, Camille consults with companies to employ better training, better culture and better business practices by developing their safety professionals and improving their safety performance.
-She teaches safety and operations managers to partner with each other so they can figure out a way to do what operations wants, yet still be safe.
+Via her business, Better Safety, Camille consults with companies to employ better training, better culture, and better business practices by developing their safety professionals and improving their safety performance.
+She teaches safety and operations managers to partner with each other so they can figure out a way to do what operations want, yet still be safe.